 Where visual examination is not practical, a clean, lint-free, white cotton cloth or filter paper moistened (but not saturated) with high-purity isopropyl alcohol (rubbing alcohol) may be rubbed against the surfaces at all openings.
 The presence of a smudge on the cloth or filter paper is evidence of incomplete cleaning and the cleaning shall be repeated.

 The visual examination shall confirm that cleaning solutions are completely removed.

 After inspection, cleaned piping shall be filled with nitrogen to 0.35 kg/cm2 g and sealed until plant start-up.
 The nitrogen pressure shall be checked regularly and topped up as required.

 Prior to Nitrogen filling, pipes shall be dried with dry air.
-During drying operation, moisture content of the incoming and outgoing air shall be monitored by the cleaning contractor to ensure the satisfactory completion of drying operation.
+During the drying operation, the moisture content of the incoming and outgoing air shall be monitored by the cleaning contractor to ensure the satisfactory completion of the drying operation.

 Safety of Pipe Cleaning Personnel